-In Australia and New Zealand, bookings open at the start of March and tests are sat in July and August.
+In Australia and New Zealand, bookings opened at the start of March and tests began in July.
 We’ve got a separate guide that details how to register for UCAT ANZ here.

 We have lots of advice on our website – and plenty of UCAT blogs with tips that you can read, too.

 The sooner you start your UCAT revision, the better.
 Most candidates who perform badly say that they were underprepared – so the best UCAT tip we have is to start revising as soon as you can!
 Our other UCAT tips include:

 Loading More Content